vavellar/vavellar/README.md

 # Hi, I'm Victor Avellar.
 I am a software engineer, and i have been developing software for the last 5 years.

-📚 Computer Scientist and currently pursuing a **Postgraduate degree in AI & Machine Learning** (PUC Minas)
+📚 Computer Scientist and currently pursuing a **Postgraduate degree in AI & Machine Learning**
-🚀 Passionate about clean code, best practices, and building smart solutions.

 ---